zabbix-tools/libzbxpgsql/_docs/template.md

 out-of-the-box in production without first configuring the check intervals, configuration macros, discovery rule filters, etc. to suit your environment.

-Import the `template_postgresql_server.xml` template into Zabbix get started.
+Import the `template_postgresql_server.xml` template into Zabbix to get started.

 Once applied to a host, the template will discover all available tablespaces, databases and tables accessible to the configured user account and create items